sharekey/meteor-vite/npm-packages/zodern-relay/README.md

 ```

 ## Configuration
 Add the plugin to your Vite config and you're all set.
-There are no configuration options.
+If your methods and publications reside outside of `imports/api/<methods|publications>`, specify those paths when calling the plugin.
 ```ts
 // vite.config.ts
 import zodernRelay from '@meteor-vite/plugin-zodern-relay';